Lilienthal Vorflügelapparat

-Lilienthal’s Experimental Monoplane was an ingenious device for testing various control elements, after Otto Lilienthal had successfully achieved flights solely by shifting his body weight.
+Lilienthal’s Experimental Monoplane, the "Vorflügelapparat", was an ingenious device for testing various control elements, after Otto Lilienthal had managed to achieve the beginnings of controlled flights solely by shifting his body weight.

 Details

-It represents a particularly advanced glider design, which he considered to be inherently stable and which was also used as a test vehicle for experimental control devices.
+The Experimental Monoplane represents a particularly advanced glider design, which Lilienthal considered to be inherently stable and which he used as a test vehicle for experimental control devices.
+These devices were aiming for more control authority in order to substitute or even replace the weight-shift control method Lilienthal had predominantly used and which is still used in modern hang gliding.
 It was one of the largest monoplanes Lilienthal ever built.
-The schematic drawing of the experimental device in Lilienthal's second aircraft patent No. 84417 (77) of May 29, 1895 is based on the glider of the first aircraft patent of 1893, as it is a supplementary patent to the first aircraft patent of 1893.
+The schematic drawing of the experimental craft in Lilienthal's second aircraft patent No. 84417 (77) of May 29, 1895 is based on the glider of the first aircraft patent of 1893, as it is a supplementary patent to the first aircraft patent of 1893.

-However, the actual special feature of the experimental device does not lie in its large size, but in the fact that a narrow, movable partial wing is positioned in front of each of the wings.
-The leading edge, which forms the pivot point of the object, consists of an approximately 3.2 m long spar to which eleven short ribs are attached at right angles in the direction of flight.
+However, the actual special feature of the experimental craft does not lie in its large size, but in the fact that a narrow, movable partial wing is positioned in front of each of the wings.
+The leading edge, which forms the pivot point of the object, consists of an approximately 3.2 meters long spar to which eleven short ribs are attached at right angles in the direction of flight.

-Photographs of the experimental device were taken by the physician and amateur photographer Dr. Neuhauss.
+Photographs of the Experimental Monoplane were taken by the physician and amateur photographer Dr. Neuhauss.
 They show that in addition to the two rods on the hinge pockets, two longer control rods are attached to the apparatus.
 They extend from the spar cross and are guided diagonally upwards through the frame circle in Lilienthal's back.
 The cords for the control devices, which Lilienthal tested during the summer of 1895 and which are described below, ran over them.